Therapy for Highly Sensitive People

 'What if this is just how I am?'

-If you find yourself having feelings of doubt about your ability to change, you’re not alone — it’s something a lot of my clients experience at the start of our work together.
+If you find yourself having feelings of doubt about your ability to change, you’re not alone — it’s something a lot of my HSP clients experience at the start of our work together.

 Maybe you’ve tried to change in the past and failed.
 Maybe you’ve gone to therapy before and it didn’t work.
+Here’s my take: that doesn’t mean you can’t change, it means you haven’t succeeded yet.

 "I can’t think of one time in the last two years that I didn’t walk away from a session with Steve without some gem of an insight.
 Old limiting patterns that have plagued me my entire life have finally begun to dissolve.
 At first, I wondered if the cost would be worth it.
 Looking back, I find it hard to overstate the value of those sessions."